-We cannot predict if and when the warrant holders may sell such shares in the public markets, but note that they hold a substantial amount of shares and such sales could cause our stock price to be volatile and could cause our shareholders to be diluted.
+Such sales could also cause our stock price to be volatile and could cause our shareholders to be diluted.
 Furthermore, in the future, we may issue additional common shares or other equity or debt securities convertible into common shares in connection with a financing, acquisition, litigation settlement, employee arrangements, or otherwise.
 Any such issuance could result in substantial dilution to our existing shareholders and could cause our stock price to decline.